Anorexia nervosa - Getting help for anorexia

 NHS Choices Medical Reference

-People with anorexia nervosa often do not seek help, probably because they are afraid.
+People with anorexia nervosa do not often seek help, probably because they are afraid.
 Many hide their condition for a long time, sometimes years.

 If someone has anorexia, the most important step towards diagnosis and treatment is for them to: